StrikingLoo/strikingloo.github.io/_posts/2022-09-06-ant-colony-optimization-tsp.md

 Additionally, it could be seen that one of the best properties of Ant Colony Optimization over other algorithms is its capability for online adaptation to changes in the system.
 In certain situations this could prove critical for performance, especially if rapid response is encouraged.

-On a more philosophical level, I think it is beautiful how by specifying a large set of simple agents that each follow very few rules, we could solve a problem that is known to be hard.
+On a more philosophical level, I think it is beautiful how by specifying a large set of simple agents that each follow a few rules, we could solve a problem that is known to be hard.

-I would like to try Ant Colony Optimization for problems other than TSP in the future, so if you know of any other applications where ACO shines, let me know!
+I would like to try Ant Colony Optimization for problems other than TSP in the future, so if you know of any other applications where ACO shines, let me know.

 **If you enjoyed this article, please share it on Twitter or with a friend.** I write these for you and would be happy if more people can read them and share my love for algorithms.